sous-chefs/rvm/README.md

 **Note:** a fully qualified RVM string name needs to be used, which can be found when running `rvm list known`.

 The default is an empty array.
+To disable a default ruby from being installed, see the `install_rubies` attribute.

+## `install_rubies`

+Can enable or disable installation of a default ruby and additional rubies set attribute metadata.
+The primary use case for this attribute is when you don't want any rubies installed (but you want RVM installed).
+To do so:

+    node[:rvm][:install_rubies] = "disable"

+The default is `enable`.

 ## `global_gems`